Parascaris equorum: Life cycle

 P. equorum is sexually dimorphic, the females are significantly larger than males.
 While males only grow up to 15–28 cm in length, the females can grow up to 50 cm in length.
-They are a white colored, cylindrical worm and have three very large lips.
+They are a white-colored, cylindrical worm and have three large lips.
 Mating occurs in the small intestine of the equid.
 The female is able to lay over 170,000 eggs in a day, and 60,000,000 eggs in a year.
 Eggs have a thick, multilayered shell for protection and the ability to adhere to any surface they touch once expelled.
 Eggs are expelled in feces, which are then consumed by a horse while eating contaminated grass or drinking contaminated water.
 In a three-month life cycle, the swallowed eggs become larva and migrate from the small intestines into blood vessels and from there travel to the liver, where they molt into another larval stage.
 From there, they migrate to the lungs, where they emerge from blood vessels into the alveoli.
 They spend between 14 and 17 days migrating through the liver and lungs.
 At this point, they are coughed up and re-swallowed, where the larvae mature into adult roundworms that produce eggs.
 The worms take from 79 to 110 days to reach adulthood.
 P. equorum lives by sucking up the liquid contents of the intestine and may occasionally also suck blood from the intestinal wall.